 Why do I need a palliative care plan?

-Today may not present a need for one, but in ten years from now you might be grateful you planned ahead.
+You may not neeed one today, but in ten years from now, you might be grateful you planned ahead.
 Accommodate for a variety of scenarios, considering that palliative care applies to many life-defining conditions.
 Post-retirement and senior care plans are also worth considering.
 Take time to put these in place to enable your loved ones to follow and respect your decisions, no matter what happens.
 If something affects your ability to communicate, this type of planning basically still considers your wishes.